CHIP-SPV/chipStar/docs/Features.md

 * functions that specify rounding (e.g. __fdiv_rd), except conversion functions (as rounding cannot be selected in OpenCL)

-* device intrinsics are mapped to OpenCL's native_* functions where possible, otherwise are unsupported / emulated
+* device intrinsics are mapped to OpenCL's default functions to reduce rounding error differences

 * Warp functions (__all, __any, __ballot): only the non-sync versions are supported

 * Shuffle functions (__shfl_{up,down,xor}): only the non-sync versions are supported

-* abort()

 * texture functions: only with certain image types